|

 --root-hash-file].

-If option --no-superblock is used, you have to use as the same
+If --no-superblock is used, you must use the same options as in

 CLOSE